woxe1/transas_simulator/1_main_elements_of_simulator.md

 <img src="./assets/main_elements_of_simulator/dual_fuel_nav_tab.PNG" width=700>
 </div>

-As we can see there are small diffrences for example
+As we can see there are small diffrences for example:
 - **IAS** - Integrated Automation System.
 The main difference between CMS, that we can control our mechanisms from that station but many CMS already have that property.

 - **BT** - Bow Thruster room.
 Bow Thruster is used for more comfortable maneuvering.
 Bow thruster can be very helpful in mooring operations.